croaky/laptop/blog/articles/start-a-rails-project-with-suspenders.md

 rake git:pull:suspenders
 ```

-This is funny, because you're pulling your suspenders.
+This is funny because you're pulling your suspenders.

 ## About

-Suspenders was created for use at [thoughtbot] as a baseline application setup,
+Suspenders was created for use at [thoughtbot]
+as a base application
+with best-practice configuration
+and reasonable plugins
-with reasonable default plugins that the majority of our applications used,
+that the majority of our applications used.
-as well as best-practice configuration options.

 [thoughtbot]: https://thoughtbot.com